Dr-Shab/pi_keyboard_emulator/README.md

 ### 3. Commands to be executed
 1. Save your commands which the raspberry should execute in a *.txt* file.
-**_NOTE:_** in the command file it is necessary to include an empty line after the last command otherwise the last command will be not executed!
+**_NOTE:_** It is necessary to include an empty line after the last command otherwise the last command will be not executed!
 3. run the translator with the commands file as argument:
 `python translator.py commands.txt`
 This will generate the *cmd_to_strokes.py* file which will execute the keystrokes.